The Midnight Walk: Characters Guide – Full Roster and Meta Roles

 Advertisement

-What counts as the character roster in The Midnight Walk
+What counts as the roster in The Midnight Walk

-This game is character-driven, but not party-based in the usual RPG sense.
-There are no hero pulls, class slots, or recruit menus.
-Publicly documented material consistently frames the journey around The Burnt One, the player character, and Potboy, the lost lantern creature whose flame becomes the center of exploration, puzzle-solving, and danger.
-The wider cast matters for story tone and individual tale identity, but those characters are not separate playable units or permanent build choices.
+This game is character-driven, but not party-based.
+There are no hero unlocks or recruit slots.
+The journey is built around The Burnt One, the protagonist you control, and Potboy, the lost lantern creature whose flame becomes the center of exploration, puzzle-solving, and danger.
+The wider cast matters for tone and for the identity of each tale, but those figures are not playable units or permanent build choices.

-That also changes what “meta relevance” means here.
-In The Midnight Walk, the meta is not about damage tiers or team comps.
-It is about which characters shape the safest and most efficient way to move through the game’s stealth sections, environmental puzzles, and monster encounters.
-By that standard, Potboy is the clear standout, followed by The Burnt One, then the hostile forces that pressure your movement.
+That changes what “meta” means here.
+There are no damage tiers or team comps.
+The meta is simply which characters shape the safest, most efficient way through the stealth sections, the environmental puzzles, and the monster encounters.
+By that measure Potboy is the clear standout, then The Burnt One, then the hostile forces that pressure your movement.

 The Burnt One

-How you get them: automatically at the start of a new game.
-The Burnt One is the role you inhabit from the opening, so there is no unlock step, branch, or alternate protagonist choice.
+How you get them: automatically at the start.
+The Burnt One is the role you inhabit from the opening, so there is no unlock, branch, or alternate protagonist.

-What the character does: everything player-facing runs through The Burnt One.
-Movement, hiding, interacting with objects, navigating darkness, and reading the environment all depend on this avatar.
-If you are thinking in gameplay terms, The Burnt One is less a “character pick” and more the fixed lens through which every mechanic is filtered.
+What they do: everything player-facing runs through The Burnt One — movement, hiding, interacting with objects, and reading a dark environment.
+This is less a “character pick” and more the fixed lens every mechanic is filtered through.

 Potboy

 How you get him: Potboy joins through the main story very early.
-He is not optional, and there is no side requirement to unlock him.
-Once he becomes your companion, he effectively defines the rest of the game’s core loop.
+He is not optional and has no side requirement.
+Once he is your companion, he defines the rest of the core loop — the whole journey is escorting him to the summit of Moon Mountain.

-What the character does: Potboy is the flame-bearer, and that flame is the game’s key resource.
-It helps with visibility, puzzle interaction, and environmental progression.
-Just as important, his flame is also a liability, because the world’s monsters are drawn to extinguish it.
+What he does: Potboy is the flame-bearer, and that flame is the game’s key resource.
+It drives visibility, puzzle interaction, and progression.
+It is also a liability, because the world’s creatures are drawn to snuff it out.
 That makes Potboy both your best tool and your biggest responsibility.

-Meta relevance: highest in the game.
-If you only remember one name from this guide, make it Potboy.
-Most of the practical skill ceiling in The Midnight Walk comes from understanding when to protect him, when to use his flame aggressively to solve a space, and when keeping him exposed is too risky.
-He is not a cosmetic sidekick.
+Why he matters: highest in the game.
+If you remember one name from this guide, make it Potboy.
+Most of the skill ceiling comes from knowing when to protect him, when to use his flame to solve a space, and when leaving him exposed is too risky.
 He is the central mechanic wrapped in a character.
+For the full picture, see our guide to using Potboy for light puzzles and stealth.

 FinalBoss // Gear